ShadowKnightMK4/InsightDebugApi/Readme.md

 Native Build Folders
 ------------------------------------------

-	To Simply building I’ve attempted to set paths via visual studio macros.
+	To Simply building Iâ€™ve attempted to set paths via visual studio macros.
 Also, if you consider
-%cd% to be the location where you’ve stashed the project then…
+%cd% to be the location where youâ€™ve stashed the project thenâ€¦

 %cd%\code\debug	-> Contains binaries made with the debug